 Open Sheetgo, locate and click on the Attendance management workflow in the bar on the left of the screen.

-Click on the Connections tab.
+Click on the Connections tab in the right top corner.
 You will see there are three connections: Overview per student, Overview per month and Attendance complete check.

 First of all, delete the connection Attendance complete check.